vLeov/php-chess/docs/read-pgn.md

 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6
 ```

 Now, what if you want to play a bunch of PGN moves at once instead of one by one as in the previous example?
 This is a common use case, and [Chess\Player\PgnPlayer](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Player/PgnPlayerTest.php) allows to easily do so.
-As it name implies, this class is intended to play a PGN movetext in string format.

 ```php
 use Chess\Player\PgnPlayer;